Kyiv attacked as world leaders meet at G20

 In what appears to be a nationwide attack, strikes were also reported in Mykolaiv, Chernihiv and Zaporizhzhia, among other places.

-In Kyiv, three buildings in the Pechersk district were hit, according to mayor Vitali Klitschko.
+In Kyiv, three buildings in the Pechersk district were hit, according to mayor Vitaliy Klitschko.

 World leaders are currently at a meeting of the G20 in Indonesia where they have condemned the war on Ukraine.